 City life revolves around this romantic, silver-grey lake.
 Get to know it by strolling along its banks, taking a boat ride, fishing, rowing, or having a drink or a bite on the lakefront.
 According to geologists at Cambridge University, it was formed between 20,000 and 26,000 years ago.

-It’s only a short boat ride to the Island, but once there, you’ll have to walk.
+It’s only a short boat ride to the island (Nisi), but once there, you’ll have to walk.
 Make sure you visit the Byzantine monasteries, which all have wonderful frescoes.
 And then take some time to learn about Ali Pasha, the Lion of Epirus.
-Regarded by Napoleon as an equal, he was erratic, a heady brew of fierce and fearsome, cultured and charismatic, hosting a great number of foreign dignitaries in his palace, including Lord Byron.
+Regarded by Napoleon as an equal, he was erratic, a heady brew of fierce, fearsome, cultured and charismatic, hosting a great number of foreign dignitaries in his palace, including Lord Byron.

 He ruled over greater Epirus for 30 years in defiance of the Sultan.
 In the Ali Pasha Museum, arranged to resemble a traditional Ioannina home of the period, you’ll learn the whole story, which ended with his assassination in the monastery of Agios Panteleimon.
 Finish your visit on a lighter note with a feast of local specialties, such as grilled trout and eel, at one of the island’s tavernas.

-A walk by the lake with the mist for company
+A lakeside walk with the mist for company

 In early morning, a curtain of mist invariably hangs over the lake.
 When it lifts, the figures of cyclists, fishermen and strollers emerge on the lakeshore path, like paintings amidst the scattered sculptures by Epirot artists – an open-air gallery.
 You’ll walk in the shadow cast by the Kastro’s two mosques – Aslan and Fetihe – taking in the view of the Island in the distance and beyond it the often snow-capped peaks of Mt Peristeri and the Tzoumerka range.
 The loveliest lakeside walk ends at the Naftakia district, the old Fishing Wharf and Tambakika.